davidvgilmore/memex-modal-photobooth/README.md

 1. Run `bin/deploy-modal`

+> [!NOTE]
+> Your first call might be super duper slow because you have to download flux.
+To do this before training your lora, simply open your app in the browser: `https://YOUR_ORG_NAME--photobooth-server.modal.run/`

 ## Creating your LoRA

 Create a `.zip` file of 8-10 photos of yourself and submit it to the `/lora` creation endpoint.